-The inaugural Blancpain GT Series Asia season will comprise 12 races spread across six rounds in four countries.
+This year's Blancpain GT Series Asia campaign will comprise 12 races spread across six rounds in four countries.

 THE PROMOTER: SRO MOTORSPORTS GROUP

-Since 1995 SRO has specialised in the promotion and organisation of motorsport series.
-Inextricably linked with GT racing’s revival, SRO predominantly promotes categories that adhere to its successful GT3 and GT4 regulations.
-Indeed, these rules - a common framework allowing manufacturers, teams and drivers to compete equally with one another - has helped establish SRO as the global leader in customer GT racing.
+Inextricably linked with GT racing’s revival in the early 1990s, currently SRO predominantly promotes series that adhere to the successful GT3 and GT4 regulations.
+Indeed, these rules – a common framework allowing manufacturers, teams and drivers to compete equally with one another – have helped to establish SRO as the global leader in customer GT racing.

 Today, SRO’s influence and organisation can be seen around the world.
-SRO's flagship is the European-based Blancpain GT Series, which combines the Sprint and Endurance Cups, of which the iconic Total 24 Hours of Spa is the highlight.
+Its flagship continues to be the European-based Blancpain GT Series, which features both the Sprint and Endurance Cups.
+Its annual highlight remains the iconic Total 24 Hours of Spa.

-The same regulations and Balance of Performance parameters governing the Blancpain GT Series have been adopted in the United States by the Pirelli World Challenge (in which SRO is also a major shareholder), while the inaugural Blancpain GT Series Asia begins in 2017.
-In addition, the world’s best GT races from all four corners of the globe are brought together under the umbrella of the Intercontinental GT Challenge, and amateur drivers are also fully catered for via the Blancpain GT Sports Club.
+The same Pirelli tyres and Balance of Performance parameters governing the Blancpain GT Series have also been adopted in the United States by the Pirelli World Challenge (of which SRO is a shareholder), while SRO expanded its successful platform East in 2017 by establishing Blancpain GT Series Asia.